munificent/craftinginterpreters/book/statements-and-state.md

 print c;
 ```

-With every bit of code, we inch closer to something resembling a full-featured
+Our little interpreter can remember things now.
+We are inching closer to
-programming language.
+something resembling a full-featured programming language.

 <div class="challenges">